MottTheOz/4-26-26-PROJ2/README.md

 The program will wait for your input.
 Type an integer (e.g., 5 or 12) and press Enter.

 The program will immediately output the doubled value.

-Example Output:

-$ ./double
-5
-The double is: 10

-$ ./double
--4
-The double is: -8